Reading at Upton Westlea

 At Upton Westlea, we believe that all our children can become fluent readers and writers.
 This begins early in Nursery, when children embark upon Phase 1 Letters & Sounds where by early listening skills are developed.
 Such learning can take place as small group adult directed task, or incorporated into the learning environment so that children almost ‘stumble across phonics’ on a daily basis in their play.

 From Reception onwards, we use a systematic synthetic phonics programme called Little Wandle Letters and Sounds Revised.
-We follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+We follow the Little Wandle Letters and Sounds Revised planning, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

-As a result of following the progression, all our children are able to tackle unfamiliar words as they learn to read.
+As a result of following the planning, all our children are able to tackle unfamiliar words as they learn to read.
 At Upton Westlea, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

-In Reception, children will begin Phase 2 Phonics and it is the aspiration that they will complete both Phase 2, 3 and 4 by the end of this academic year.
+In Reception, children will begin Phase 2 Phonics and it is the aspiration that they will complete Phase 2, 3 and 4 by the end of this academic year.
 Those children who require additional support with this are identified at an early stage in order that further phonic support can be given.
 However, these children are still included in each whole class phonics session.

 Alongside this, children are taught to recognise common exception words, or "tricky words", including ‘me,’ ‘was,’ ‘my,’ ‘you’ and ‘they’.
 They learn the names of the letters, as well as the sounds they make.
 Children should be confident with each phoneme.
 From here on, phonics teaching is about consolidating and refining their knowledge, introducing more spelling patterns and tricky words, and increasing vocabulary.